Updated: Nov 29, 2021

 which is completely free as long as you have a website!

 While digital marketing uses the digital space primarily, traditional marketing utilises physical spaces and locations to draw customers’ attention and loyalty.
-Contrary to traditional marketing, we see that digital marketing leverages mostly on the power of data to create targeted and personal messages to consumers.
+Contrary to traditional marketing, we see that digital marketing leverages mostly the power of data to create targeted and personal messages to consumers.

 Here’s an analogy by our marketing manager that I really like: think of customers as salmon.